Rabat, Baħrija and Buskett

 The Mission of the Rabat Community

 After the war, the convent in Rabat continued with its ministry of providing formation for those young men wishing to join the Augustinian Order as well as proving pastoral service to the people frequenting St. Mark’s church.
-Nowadays, apart from receiving humanistic, spiritual and Augustinian formation in this convent, these young people also follow academic or vocational studies according to the period of formation in which they are at.

 At the moment, in this convent there is a programme of restoration and appreciation of the cultural heritage bound with this magnificent architectural complex.
 As religious people we feel it is our duty to share with the people that which has been passed on to us with so much sacrifice by our forefathers.
 We also need to cultivate this heritage and to discover anew its evangelical value as it is expressed in art, architecture and value it also as an encounter with the cultural world through cultural initiatives held in the convent.